The amount of Newborn Upfront Payment and Newborn Supplement you receive depends on your family’s income and how many children you have.

 If you are eligible for the whole 13 weeks, you may receive a maximum of $1,618.89 for your first child or a maximum of $540.54 for other children.

 If you are eligible for at least the base rate of Family Tax Benefit (FTB) Part A, you will receive the maximum rate of Newborn Supplement.
-You can use the online estimator to estimate the rate of FTB Part A you may be eligible to receive.
+You can use Payment and Service Finder to estimate the rate of FTB Part A you may be eligible to receive.

 If you are eligible for less than the base rate of FTB Part A, you will receive a reduced rate of Newborn Supplement.